Jamie L. Whitten Building: History

 The building was named the Jamie L. Whitten building in 1995 in honor of Mississippi Congressman Jamie L. Whitten, former chairman of the United States House Appropriations Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies.

 Linking bridges

-In 1936 bridges were built across Independence Avenue to link the wings to the South Building.
+In 1936, two enclosed pedestrian bridges were built across Independence Avenue.
 The single-span stone arches form a dramatic accent on Independence Avenue.
 The soffits of the bridges are faced with Guastavino tile.
 The east bridge is dedicated to Seaman A. Knapp, while the west bridge commemorates Agriculture Secretary James Wilson.